FLaTNNBio/Inside-Gene-Fusion/README.md

 ```bash
 apt install genometools
 ```
+### Important notes

-Take care to change the paths and the name of the dataset inside the script to match the personalized experiments.
+Take care to change the paths and the name of the dataset inside the scripts to match the personalized experiments.

 ## Download Gene Trascripts
 Into the data folder, there is the file ```download_transcript.py``` needed to dowload the gene transcript inside the file ```genes_panel.txt```